sampadbm/sampadbm.github.io/neve/blog/posts/reference/glossary.md

 $$Ax = b \implies MAx = Mb, \quad M \approx A^{-1}$$

 $MA$ has a lower condition number than $A$, so iterative methods converge faster.
 But a better $M$ means more expensive to compute — at the limit $M = A^{-1}$ you've already solved the problem, so you're always paying part of the cost you were trying to avoid.
+A common example is ILU (Incomplete LU factorization), which computes an approximate $LU$ decomposition of $A$ by dropping small fill-in entries to keep it sparse, then uses $M = (LU)^{-1}$ as the preconditioner.

 ## Symmetric → Normal → Commuting Family